Ty Cobb out as White House lawyer

-Washington (CNN)White House lawyer Ty Cobb is leaving his position, the White House said Wednesday.
+Washington (CNN)White House lawyer Ty Cobb is leaving his position, and a lawyer who represented former President Bill Clinton during his impeachment process is joining President Donald Trump's legal team as it adopts a more adversarial posture toward the special counsel's investigation.

-"For several weeks Ty Cobb has been discussing his retirement and last week he let chief of staff (John) Kelly know he would retire at the end of this month," White House press secretary Sarah Sanders said in a statement.
+Cobb has been discussing his retirement for several weeks and let chief of staff John Kelly know he would be retiring at the end of May, White House press secretary Sarah Sanders said in a statement.
+She later confirmed reports that Emmet Flood, who represented Clinton in the late 1990s, is joining the White House staff.

+"I've done what I came to do in terms of managing the White House response to the special counsel requests," Cobb told CNN.
+"I'm extremely grateful to the President and Chief Kelly for the opportunity to serve my country."

 The New York Times first reported the news.